 So, how can you find a true taste of Laos?
 Well, why not sign up for a Luang Prabang cooking class?
 This is perhaps the best way to immerse yourself into the culinary culture of a country whilst having heaps of fun and of course, getting to eat loads of yummy food!

 Time to Indulge in a Luang Prabang Cooking Class!

 Luang Prabang is becoming increasingly popular and as a result, western favourites are becoming more and more prominent on menus.
-Whilst we all need a bit of home comfort food occasionally, the abundance of these dishes can make it tricky to discover the local food scene.
+Whilst we all need a bit of home comfort food occasionally, the abundance of these dishes can make it tricky to discover the traditional Laos food scene.
 You could say, you can’t see the Oua Si Khai for the pizza and pasta!

 If it’s a traditional, hands-on cooking experience that you’re after, then look no further than Tamarind Cooking School.
 Whilst in Luang Prabang, I was lucky enough to take part in Tamarind’s cooking class and it completely opened my eyes to how amazing Laotian food is!

 ‘Tamarind: A Taste of Laos’ is a family-run restaurant and cooking school on the banks of the Mekong River in the laid-back town of Luang Prabang.
 Lao-born Joy and his Australian partner, Caroline, opened Tamarind’s doors in 2005 and they and their wonderful team have been bringing authentic Laotian cuisine to visitors ever since.

 The cooking school is situated a little outside the town and really is the picture-perfect scene.
 It is nestled in a tranquil riverside garden, looking out over a lake, the ideal place to master new culinary techniques!